binarybottle/optimize_layouts/keyboards/README_keyboards.md

        within the 12 most comfortable keys (half of our 24 keys in the home blocks).
     2. For each of the 95,040 possible arrangements of 5 letters, use MOO to optimally arrange 12 letters in the 12 available of 16 keys.
-       The result is 95,040 Pareto fronts of possible solutions.
+       The result is 95,040 Pareto fronts, each with 20-30 solutions.

-OOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO

-    3. Select the highest-scoring 16-letter/key layouts.
+    3. Select the global Pareto front of MOO solutions from the 16-letter/key layouts.
-        1. For each MOO objective, replace scores with their rankings.
-        2. Sum the rankings for each layout.
-        3. Sort layouts by these sums.
-        4. Select layouts whose sums are less than ??????

 2. Optimally arrange the remaining letters.
     1. Remove 2 letters from the 2 least comfortable of the 16 keys
        in the selected layouts (to explore a broader solution space).
     2. For each resulting 14-letter/key layout, optimally arrange the 10 (out of 24) remaining letters in the 10 remaining keys.

-OOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO

-    3. Select the highest-scoring 24-letter/key layouts.
+    3. Select the global Pareto front of MOO solutions from the 24-letter/key layouts.
-        1. Repeat Step 2 for 24-letter/key layouts.
-        2. Select the final layout by ??????
+3. Select the final layout.
+    1. For each MOO objective, replace scores with their rankings.
+    2. Sum the rankings for each layout.
+    3. Sort layouts by these sums.
+    4. Select layout with the highest sum.

-3. Arrange periphery of the 12-letter/key home blocks.
+4. Arrange periphery of the 12-letter/key home blocks.
     1. Assign the two least frequent letters (q & z in English) to the two upper-right corner keys.
     2. Assign punctuation to the two middle columns between the home blocks.

+## Commands and visuals for steps 1 and 2.

 ### Step 1.
 Optimally arrange the 16 most frequent letters in the 16 most comfortable keys.

-  ##### 1.1.
-Fix 4 of the letters in every possible arrangement within 12 keys.
+  **1.1.
+Fix 5 letters in every possible arrangement within 12 keys.**
   There are 95,040 permutations of 5 letters in 12 keys.
   Command for generating the 95,040 configuration files: